Infraste03/KGE_RS/fashion_generalization/alternate_learning/variants/v3/README.md

-# Fashion v3 Alternate Learning
+# Fashion-Heavy Alternate Learning

-This folder contains the Fashion v3 implementation of the alternate-learning experiments.
+This folder contains the Fashion-Heavy implementation of the alternate-learning experiments.

-Fashion v3 uses a single unified KG vocabulary shared across the 3-relation, 5-relation, and ablation configurations.
+Fashion-Heavy uses a single unified KG vocabulary shared across the 3-relation, 5-relation, and ablation configurations.
 The corresponding data are stored under:

 ```text
 fashion_generalization/data/processed_v3/